 The State Guest House Akasaka Palace can be accessed from major areas in Tokyo on the JR Chuo-Sobu Line and the Tokyo Metro Marunouchi and Namboku lines.

-The palace provides accommodations for heads of state visiting Japan and is the venue for official meetings, international conferences and summits.
+The palace is a lodging facility for heads of state visiting Japan, and the venue for international conferences and summits.

 Just as England's Buckingham Palace is an elaborate national symbol of royal hospitality, the State Guest House Akasaka Palace's intricately designed reception areas and gardens exude a sense of stateliness fit for royalty.